sungsoo/sungsoo.github.io/_posts/2014-03-27-depth-of-knowledge.md

 * Level 3 includes strategic thinking that requires reasoning and is abstract and complex.
 * Level 4 includes extended thinking such as an investigation or application to real work.

+Depth of Knowledge Levels
+---

+The Depth of Knowledge is not determined by the verb, but the context in which the verb is used and the depth of thinking required.

+Level 1:  Recall and Reproduction
+---
+ Requires recall of *information*, such as a *fact*, *definition*, *term*, or *performance* of a simple process or procedure.
+Answering a Level 1 item involves following a simple, *well-known procedure* or *formula*.
+Simple skills and abilities or recall characterize this level.
+Level 2:  Skills/Concepts---
+Includes the engagement of some *mental processing* beyond recalling or reproducing a response.
+Items require students to make some decisions as to how to approach the question or problem.
+These actions imply more than one mental or cognitive process/step.
+Level 3:   Strategic Thinking---
+Requires *deep understanding* as exhibited through planning, using evidence, and more demanding cognitive reasoning.
+The cognitive demands at this level are complex and abstract.
+An assessment item that has more than one possible answer and requires students to justify the response they give would most likely be a Level 3.
+Level 4:  Extended Thinking---
+Requires *high cognitive demand* and is very *complex*.
+Students are expected to make connections - relate ideas within the content or among content areas – and have to select or devise one approach among many alternatives on how the situation can be solved.
+Due to the complexity of cognitive demand, this level often requires an extended period of time.